-4. The Ability to Impress Everyone with Your Ideas
+4. Ability to Impress Everyone With Your Ideas

 It doesn’t matter how cool your ideas are.
 If you’re not able to present them through intriguing speech, no one will be interested in them.
 Presentation skills are crucial for one’s success in any profession.
 Try to infuse your speech with humor and wit; people always love to have a good laugh.

-The competition in every profession is crazy.
-If you want people to want you to work for them, you need to show exceptional capacity not only through your achievements, but through your personality as well.
+Competition in every profession is crazy.
+If you want people to want you to work for them, you need to show exceptional capacity and be an in-demand specialist not only through your achievements but through your personality as well.
 Start working on the 4 skills listed above and everyone will notice the difference.